 Skip to main content

-Sheppey College expansion update
+Sheppey College expansion plans

 Published Monday 12 February, 2024

-Last updated on Monday 18 March, 2024
+Last updated on Tuesday 28 May, 2024

-East Kent Colleges Group (EKC Group) unveiled draft plans for one of three schemes that make up the Sheerness Revival Project at two consultation days last week.
+East Kent Colleges Group (EKC Group) unveiled draft plans for one of three schemes that make up the Sheerness Revival Project at two consultation days.

 This extension will provide more places for students and an expanded curriculum at the college to give opportunities to residents for careers in key industries.